Nonreciprocal transmission in hybrid atomic ensemble-optomechanical systems: Results and discussion

 Further investigation focuses on how variations in the coupling constants $|J_2|$ and $J_3$ affect the nonreciprocal response.
-As demonstrated in \autoref{fig:4}, increasing the coupling constant $|J_2|$, which regulates the interaction between the atomic ensemble and the first cavity mode, primarily affects the transmission amplitude $\mathcal{T}_{12}$.
-Alternatively, decreasing the coupling constant $J_3$ between the atomic ensemble and the mechanical mode results in the reversal of input signal transmission, as illustrated in \autoref{fig:4}(g-h).
+As demonstrated in \Cref{fig:4}, increasing the coupling constant $|J_2|$, which regulates the interaction between the atomic ensemble and the first cavity mode, primarily affects the transmission amplitude $\mathcal{T}_{12}$.
+Alternatively, decreasing the coupling constant $J_3$ between the atomic ensemble and the mechanical mode results in a reverse transmission of the input signal, as illustrated in \Cref{fig:4} (gh).

 These results underscore the critical reliance of nonreciprocity on the coupling constants.
 When $J_3$ is adjusted to possess a significant imaginary component, dissipation assumes a dominant role, inhibiting backscattered signals and facilitating strong nonreciprocal transmission.
-Conversely, reducing the dissipation (i.e., decreasing $\Im(J_3)$) mitigates the nonreciprocal effect, prompting the system to display more reciprocal behavior.
+In contrast, reducing dissipation (that is, decreasing $\Im(J_3)$) mitigates the nonreciprocal effect, prompting the system to display more reciprocal behavior.

-\subsection{Conditions for Perfect Nonreciprocity}
+\subsection{Conditions for perfect nonreciprocity}

-We proceed to examine the required conditions for achieving perfect nonreciprocal transmission within the hybrid optomechanical system.
-Perfect nonreciprocity is realized when the transmission amplitude in one direction reaches unity ($\mathcal{T}_{12} = 1$), while in the reverse direction it is completely suppressed ($\mathcal{T}_{21} = 0$), or vice versa.
+We proceed to examine the conditions required to achieve perfect nonreciprocal transmission within the hybrid optomechanical system.
+The perfect nonreciprocity is realized when the transmission amplitude in one direction reaches unity ($\mathcal{T}_{12} = 1$), while in the reverse direction it is completely suppressed ($\mathcal{T}_{21} = 0$), or vice versa.
 This functionality is fundamental to applications in optical isolation and circulators within quantum information processing systems, where unidirectional light transmission is critical.